lacagmanS/HighSpeedPayments/README.md

-Of course.
-A great project deserves a great README.md file.
-A descriptive README is your chance to showcase not just the final code, but your design process, architectural choices, and understanding of the underlying principles.

-Here is a long, descriptive README tailored specifically for the High-Speed Payment Processor project we built.
-You can create a file named README.md in the root directory of your project in IntelliJ and paste this content into it.
-GitHub will automatically render it beautifully.

 High-Speed Payment Processor
 A low-latency, high-throughput financial transaction processing engine built with Java, Spring Boot, and the LMAX Disruptor.
 This project is a backend system designed to simulate the core of a modern payment processor or financial exchange.
 It is engineered from the ground up to handle a massive volume of transactions with predictable, low latency by leveraging an asynchronous, event-driven architecture.
 The core of the system is the LMAX Disruptor, a high-performance inter-thread messaging library that enables lock-free concurrency.

 Table of Contents

 About The Project

 Core Concepts Demonstrated